-It is the policy of Good Chemistry of Massachusetts ("GCM") to provide equal employment opportunities to all employees and employment applicants without regard to unlawful considerations of race, religion, creed, color, national origin, sex, pregnancy, sexual orientation, gender identity, age, ancestry, physical or mental disability, genetic information, marital status or any other classification protected by applicable local, state or federal laws.
+It is the policy of Good Chemistry of Massachusetts, Inc. ("GCM") to provide equal employment opportunities to all employees and employment applicants without regard to unlawful considerations of race, religion, creed, color, national origin, sex, pregnancy, sexual orientation, gender identity, age, ancestry, physical or mental disability, genetic information, marital status or any other classification protected by applicable local, state or federal laws.
 This policy prohibits unlawful discrimination based on the perception that anyone has any of those characteristics, or is associated with a person who has or is perceived as having any of those characteristics.
 This policy applies to all aspects of employment, including, but not limited to, hiring, job assignment, working conditions, compensation, promotion, benefits, scheduling, training, discipline and termination.
-GCM will keep operating policies on a staffing plan and staffing records in compliance with 935 CMR 500.105(9) and 935 CMR 500.105(1)(h).
+GCM will keep operating policies on a staffing plan and staffing records in compliance with 935 CMR 501.105(9) and 935 CMR 501.105(1)(i).

-All staff must have a Marijuana Establishment Agent registration card from the State of Massachusetts that authorizes them to work at the facility.
-Prior to registering agents, GGM will run background checks on all employees, including social media scans, in accordance with 935 CMR 500.030.
-Any employee who is not determined suitable for registration consistent with the provisions of 935 CMR 500.800 and 500.802 will be denied employment with GCM.
+All staff must have a Marijuana Treatment Center ("MTC") Agent registration card from the State of Massachusetts that authorizes them to work at the facility.
+Prior to registering agents, GGM will run background checks on all employees, including board members, directors, employees, Executives, managers and volunteers who are associated with the MTC, including social media scans, in accordance with 935 CMR 501.030.
+Any employee who is not determined suitable for registration consistent with the provisions of 935 CMR 501.800 and 501.802 will be denied employment with GCM.
 Background checks for all employees will be repeated on an annual basis.
-All CORI reports obtained in accordance with 935 CMR 500.030, M.G.L. c.
+All CORI reports obtained in accordance with 935 CMR 501.030, M.G.L. c.
 6, s.
 172 and 803 CMR 2.00, will be kept separate from general personnel files in a locked cabinet at the facility and will be produced to the Commission on request.

-Once an employee has been hired, they go through an on-boarding process with Good Chemistry's HR department.
-Each employee must review and sign an acknowledgement stating they understand and will comply with Good Chemistry's employee handbook.
+Once an employee has been hired, they go through an on-boarding process with GCM's HR department.
+Each employee must review and sign an acknowledgement stating they understand and will comply with GCM's employee handbook.
 The following forms must all be completed by GCM employees and stored securely: